kantega/kson/readme.md

-##Converting to and from JsonValue
+##Converting to and from JsonValue, the typesafest way to convert to and from json.